People often ask what hardware and software I use, so I’ll keep this page up-to-date as I make system and peripheral upgrades.

 I use a Asus VS247H-P 24″ HD monitor as the display device for online games.
 I purchased the monitor in Q1 2012, as it was the combination of highest-rated and reasonably-priced 1080p HD monitor that I could find.
 I love it.

-The monitor was paid for thanks to a very generous donation from Troy “Cannibaal”.
+The monitor was purchased with a generous donation from Troy “Cannibaal”.
 Thanks man, I really appreciate all the support – financial and non-financial, that you’ve given to me. <3

 This is going to sound obvious, but if you want to record footage in 1080p, you need a 1080p monitor to play on.
 Prior to obtaining this monitor, I was only about to record footage in 1600×900, which is between 720p and 1080p, which is why until recently my videos were 720p on YouTube.
 Now they’re 1080p, as they should be.